-The crystallization of welding molten pool also follows the basic law of general liquid metal crystallization: formation of crystal nucleus and growth of crystal nucleus.
+The solidification of a welding molten pool also follows the fundamental principles of general liquid metal solidification, which involve the formation of crystal nuclei and their growth.

-When the liquid metal in the welding pool solidifies, the semi melted grains on the base metal in the fusion zone usually become crystal nuclei.
+As the liquid metal in the welding pool cools and solidifies, the partially melted grains on the base metal in the fusion zone typically serve as the sites for crystal nucleation.

-In addition, under certain conditions, the liquid metal in the molten pool will also produce spontaneous nucleation during solidification.
+Under specific circumstances, the liquid metal in the molten pool can also undergo spontaneous nucleation during solidification.

-If the heat dissipation is carried out in all directions, the crystal will grow into crystalline crystal uniformly in all directions, which is called equiaxed crystal.
+If heat dissipation occurs in all directions, crystals will grow uniformly in all directions, forming equiaxed crystals.

 2. What are the characteristics of the secondary crystallization structure of the weld?

-For the structure of weld metal, after the primary crystallization, the metal continues to cool below the phase transformation temperature, and then the metallographic structure changes.
+After primary crystallization, the weld metal continues to cool below the phase transformation temperature, causing a change in its metallographic structure.

-However, due to the fast cooling speed of the weld, the pearlite content obtained is generally higher than that in the equilibrium structure.
+However, due to the rapid cooling rate of the weld, the obtained pearlite content is generally higher than that found in the equilibrium structure.
 The higher the cooling speed, the more significant the pearlite content.

 3. Take low-carbon steel as an example to explain what structure is obtained after the secondary crystallization of weld metal?

-Take low plastic steel as an example.
-The primary crystalline structure is austenite.
+Let’s take low plastic steel as an example, which has an austenitic primary crystalline structure.

-The solid phase transformation process of weld metal is called secondary crystallization of weld metal, which results in a microstructure of ferrite and pearlite.
+The process of solid phase transformation in the weld metal is known as the secondary crystallization of weld metal, which results in a microstructure of ferrite and pearlite.

-In the equilibrium structure of low-carbon steel, the carbon content of weld metal is very low, and its structure is coarse columnar ferrite with a small amount of pearlite.
+In the equilibrium structure of low-carbon steel, the carbon content in the weld metal is very low, resulting in a coarse columnar ferrite structure with a small amount of pearlite.

-Due to the high cooling rate of the weld, the ferrite can not be completely precipitated according to the iron carbon phase diagram, and the pearlite content is generally higher than that in the flat structure.
+However, due to the high cooling rate during welding, ferrite cannot precipitate completely according to the iron-carbon phase diagram, resulting in a higher content of pearlite than in the flat structure.

-Therefore, the final structure of the weld is determined by the composition of the metal and cooling conditions.
+Therefore, the final microstructure of the weld is determined by the composition of the metal and the cooling conditions during welding.

-Due to the characteristics of the welding process, the weld metal structure is fine, so the weld metal has better microstructure and properties than the casting state.
+Due to the nature of the welding process, the weld metal structure is fine, resulting in better microstructure and properties than the casting state.

 4. What are the characteristics of dissimilar metal welding?

-Therefore, the melting amount of the base metal is also different, and the mutual dilution of the concentration of chemical components in the melting area of the deposited metal and the base metal is also affected.
+As a result, the melting amount of the base metal is different, and the mutual dilution of the concentration of chemical components in the melting area of the deposited metal and the base metal is also affected.
 Therefore, the degree of non-uniformity of dissimilar metal welding joints with respect to regional chemical composition depends not only on the original composition of the weldments and filler materials but also on the welding process used.

 5. What are the selection principles of welding materials for dissimilar steel welding?

-The selection principle of dissimilar steel welding materials mainly includes the following four points:
+The selection principles for dissimilar steel welding materials mainly include the following four points:

-1) If the strength and plasticity of the weld metal cannot be taken into account, the welding materials with good plasticity shall be selected on the premise that the welded joint does not produce cracks and other defects.
+- When the strength and plasticity of the weld metal are not critical, select welding materials with good plasticity, ensuring that the welded joint does not develop cracks or other defects.

-2) The weld metal properties of dissimilar steel welding materials should meet the technical requirements of at least one of the two base metals.
+- The weld metal properties of dissimilar steel welding materials should meet the technical requirements of at least one of the two base metals.

 Related reading: Weldability of Metal Materials